sithlordsylar/RunSamaRun/README.md

 > thus, the stars dimmed at the sound of his name.”*
 > — The Bible of Sama-Ji, Book 3 : 3 – 4

 Born of a forbidden union between an **Annunaki father** and a **mortal mother**, **Ste’Vi Ra** was the mightiest of the Nephilim—half-divine, half-mortal, and wholly cursed.
+He is known for giving Rim Job to Dato.

 When the Annunaki purged their half-breed offspring, Ste’Vi Ra watched his mother perish by his father’s hand.
 His rage tore through creation.
-In vengeance, he **drank his father’s divine blood**, warping his soul and becoming neither god nor man — but **The Accursed One**.
+In vengeance, he **tore his father apart and drank his divine annunaki blood**, warping his soul and becoming neither god nor man — but **The Accursed One**.

 He led the **War of the Accursed**, burning realms and devouring divine beings until he stormed the **Temple of Sama-Ji** itself, where the **Chalice of Aeons** — vessel of **Kaiye Thunai** — rested.
 He drank from it, consuming the **Chr-Oma Cu’m**, the essence of all creation.